The Botanical Society of America Merit Award is

 Dr. Judd, University of Florida, Gainesville, is recognized worldwide for his contributions to plant systematics, taxonomy, and phylogenetics.
 Although he is very well known for his academic achievements, where he has focused on the systematics of the Ericaceae and Melastomataceae, as well as floristics in the southeastern United States and the West Indies, Dr. Judd is also an accomplished teacher, where at the University of Florida, he has been awarded numerous times for his excellence in pedagogy.
 He also has taught an internationally renowned class in tropical botany for the past 30 years at Fairchild Tropical Botanical Gardens and the Kampong in Miami.
-Dr. Judd is the lead author of the influential textbook, Plant Systematics: a phylogenetic approach, which has been adopted throughout the world as a model for teaching plant systematics and taxonomy.
-Dr. Judd’s passion for teaching, research, as well as learning, is ever influential to the graduate and undergraduate students he mentors.
+Dr. Judd is the lead author of the influential textbook, Plant Systematics: A Phylogenetic Approach, which has been adopted throughout the world as a model for teaching plant systematics and taxonomy.
+Dr. Judd’s passion for teaching, research, and learning is ever influential to the graduate and undergraduate students he mentors.
 The 2012 BSA Merit award is a much-deserved honor for Dr. Judd.

 Dr. Richard Olmstead - 2012

-Dick has guided the careers of numerous undergraduates, graduates and post-doctoral fellows, fostered extensive collaborative research activities, and made significant service contributions to botanical and systematic societies.
-The integration of his excellent research program with public outreach activities through the Burke Museum and the University of Washington herbarium serve as a model for how we should be sharing our botanical knowledge to improve the world.
+Dick has guided the careers of numerous undergraduates, graduates, and post-doctoral fellows; fostered extensive collaborative research activities; and made significant service contributions to botanical and systematic societies.
+The integration of his excellent research program with public outreach activities through the Burke Museum and the University of Washington herbarium serves as a model for how we should be sharing our botanical knowledge to improve the world.